nsitu/todo-mongo-mongoose/README.md

 MONGODB=mongodb+srv://dbuser:password@cluster0.abc123.mongodb.net/myDatabase
 ```
 If you're using the free version of MongoDB (Atlas) You can find your connection string by logging in to the Atlas Dashboard in your [MongoDB Account](https://account.mongodb.com/account/login).

+## See Also
+For an alternate version that uses local storage in the browser, see [TODO Local](https://bender.sheridanc.on.ca/system-design/todo-local).